Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: The Borel Sum and the Asymptotic Separation

 \section{The Borel Sum and the Asymptotic Separation}

-In this section we examine the properties of the Borel sums for the perturbative spectral function moments in the FOPT and CIPT approach, and we derive an analytic expression for the asymptotic separation.
-The standard approach to determine the Borel sum is to calculate the Borel function by computing the contour integration and then perform the Borel integral in the Borel space variables $u$ (or $\bar u$).
-For the following examinations, however, we first carry out the integration over the Borel space variables, because it can be computed analytically for both the FOPT and the CIPT approach, and consider the contour integration afterwards.
-The expressions reveal the major analytic differences with respect to the remaining contour integration and can be easily evaluated numerically as well as analytically.
-We again consider the generic terms in the Borel transform of the reduced Adler function shown in Eqs.~(\ref{eq:BorelDir}) and (\ref{eq:BorelDuv}) for an IR and a UV renormalon, respectively.
+In this section we focus on the computation of the Borel sums for the perturbative spectral function moments in FOPT and CIPT, associated to Eqs.~(\ref{eq:BorelFOPT}) and (\ref{eq:BorelCIPT}), respectively, and we present analytic formulas that allow to determine the asymptotic separation for any Borel model (and even the exact Borel function of the Adler function, if it ever becomes known.)
+To determine the FOPT and CIPT Borel sums we now take the approach to carry out the Borel integration prior to the contour integration.\footnote{The results for the CIPT Borel sums obtained by carrying out the Borel integration after the contour integration, i.e.\ by integrating over the Borel functions discussed in Sec.~\ref{sec:form}, lead to equivalent results.
+In this approach, the discussion concerning the analytic continuation for the case $m>p$ in the CIPT case is different.} We again consider the generic terms in the Borel transform of the reduced Adler function shown in Eqs.~(\ref{eq:BorelDir}) and (\ref{eq:BorelDuv}) for an IR and a UV renormalon, respectively.
+For the remaining contour integrations we provide analytic expressions, but the results can be readily obtained also by numerical evaluation.